 A fine image of sailboats along the Maine coastline, painted in watercolor on paper, sight size 12 3/4 x 16 1/2 inches, signed lower left, framed.
 Laurence Sisson was born in Maine and after serving in Japan in WWII, studied at the Yale Summer School.
 He became known for his seascapes of the New England coast as well as images of the American southwest.

 1872- c.1950, American

-This summer landscape by Dexter Dawes was created in 1932.
-It is signed by the artist in the lower left corner and the sight size is 14 1/4 x 19 inches.
+This landscape by Dexter Dawes measures 15 x 20 7/8 inches, is signed and dated, 1937.
+There are some indications that it was painted on a rainy day.
 Dawes was born in Englewood, NJ and went on to study at New York City's Art Student League.
 He summered in Marlboro, NH surrounded by beautiful gardens with views of Mount Monadnock which became the inspiration for many of his lithographs and paintings.
 He belonged to a number of associations including the National Arts Club.

 Watercolor on paper, visible size 18 5/8 x 13 1/4 inches, 1892, signed "W.F.Stecher.92" upper left, period frame.
 Stecher was a Boston painter and book illustrator. (on loan)

 Mixed media on paper, visible size: 12 1/2 x 19 inches, signed lower right, framed.